Gavi is harnessing the power of Salesforce to reach more children across the world with life-saving vaccinations

 Managing such diverse relationships is complex and challenging, and Gavi needed to provide real-time insight into grant applications and renewals to enhance and simplify the process.
 Laura Boehner, explains “To modernise and improve that process, we initially digitalised steps requiring collected data from Gavi-supported countries.
 We moved this initial solution on the Salesforce platform to gain agility and accelerate the transformation.
 Now, many different stakeholders can work on the same platform and have visibility of the entire process in a single place”

 In November 2015, Gavi built a country portal through which countries now apply for new vaccine support, report on the performance of vaccine programmes, and renew their full portfolio of support each year.
-Thanks to the Salesforce Platform and Experience Cloud, Gavi can now provide countries with real-time access to their grant status, analyse successes and make data-driven decisions.
+Thanks to the Salesforce Platform and Experience Cloud for Nonprofits, Gavi can now provide countries with real-time access to their grant status, analyse successes and make data-driven decisions.

 “The country portal has made these activities much easier and faster for countries than it had been previously.
 Countries are guided through a clear set of steps for each activity and they can see the history of what has been submitted to Gavi in the past.” says Laura Boehner.